 Indeed, we argue that the voucher program induced farmers to expand cropland which significantly contributed to the country’s rate of deforestation.
-Our empirical research design exploits the spatial and temporal variation of the input subsidy programme and high-resolution satellite data on forest loss, land use, nightlights, and a range of climatic variables such as precipitation and temperature to assess the policy’s impact on environmental outcomes.
-NAVIS initially targeted 11 high-potential growing regions and, due to political pressure, ultimately expanded to a nationwide programme in 2011.
-This natural experiment allows a comparison of targeted regions before and after they received subsidies with regions in which farmers did not get offered vouchers up until 2011.
-However, given that the programme targeted regions in high-rainfall zones with relatively high potential yields of maize and rice grains, treated and non-treated regions would presumably have developed very different in the absence of the policy.
-Hence, the researchers employ a difference-in-discontinuity design by exploiting the high-resolution nature of satellite imagery to compare areas just outside and just inside regions in which farms received vouchers.
+Our empirical research design exploits the spatial and temporal variation of the input subsidy program and high-resolution satellite data on forest loss, land use, nightlights, and a range of climatic variables such as precipitation and temperature to assess the policy’s impact on environmental outcomes.
+NAVIS initially targeted 11 high potential growing regions and, due to political pressure, ultimately expanded to a nationwide program in 2011.
+This natural experiment allows us to compare targeted regions before and after they received subsidies with regions in which farmers did not get offered vouchers.
+However, given that the program targeted regions in high rainfall zones with relatively high potential yields of maize and rice grains, treated and non-treated regions would presumably have developed very different in the absence of the policy.
+Hence, we employ a difference in discontinuity design by exploiting the high-resolution nature of satellite imagery to compare areas just outside and just inside regions in which farms received vouchers.
 Our results suggest that targeted regions expanded their area under crop cultivation by clearing forests which significantly contributed deforestation in Tanzania.

 We complement our empirical research with a theoretical model which is able to map our empirical identification into a theoretical mechanism and conduct counterfactual analysis.
 Therefore, we develop an endogenous occupational choice model with multiple agricultural industries.
 The production side is an extension of the "span of control" model generating farms from different size.
 We calibrate the model using micro-level survey data from the Living Standards Measurement Study and evaluate the effect of counterfactual policies on deforestation and structural transformation.